wizdmio/wizdm/apps/wizdm/src/assets/docs/en/dialog.md

 public open(data?: D): DialogRef<D,R>;
 ```
 Opens the dialog returning its reference.
-* `data`: Optional generic data for the dialog to be consumed.
+* `data: D` - Optional generic data for the dialog to be consumed.

-Returns a DialogRef corresponding to the underlying [MatDialogRef](https://material.angular.io/components/dialog/api#MatDialogRef) object.
+Returns a 'DialogRef<D,R>' corresponding to the underlying [MatDialogRef](https://material.angular.io/components/dialog/api#MatDialogRef) object.

 ---